JIT

 - part of studying Supply Chain Management.

-INTRODUCTION In this course we will discuss three Japanese business concepts which have had some effect on North American and European business.
+INTRODUCTION In a number of the courses I teach, we will discuss Japanese business concepts which have had some effect on North American and European business.
 These concepts are not necessarily original to Japan, but they have been nurtured there by Japanese cultural considerations which are unique.

 The concepts we will discuss are